-There are several survey sites out there which will pay you in Nectar points for you to share your opinions.
+There are several survey sites out there that will pay you in Nectar points for you to share your opinions.

 Nectar Canvass is the most popular site to start earning extra points.
 On average though, only expect to earn around 40 points for 10 minutes work.
 That works out at only around £1.20 per hour.
 Even if you exchange your points at the double up event, the pay is still pretty poor.

 As you can see, there are plenty of ways to earn extra Nectar points.
 But with some of the options above, please consider carefully if it’s the right financial decision.
 Don’t take out Sainsbury’s car insurance for £50 worth of extra Nectar points if your policy goes up £100.

 And of course, you’ll want to make the most of all your Nectar points.
 Take a look at how to make the most of Sainsbury’s double up event.